TJ-rpg/dune/campaigns/The_Spice_Must_Flow/Chapter_2.md

 They disembark, boots sinking into sand that shifts like memories.
 The sietch yawns empty—walls crumbled, silent.

 Geeta’s gaze sweeps the ruins, lips tight.
-“I don’t remember this place” she whispers.
+“I don’t remember this place,” she whispers.

 Lavro crouches by a faded mural of Fremen sigils.
 “This place hasn’t seen life in years,” he declares.
 “Geeta must have been brought here by those raiders before the Harkonnens retrieved her.”